 If you aren't already at iOS 7.1.2 we suggest upgrading to the latest firmware using iTunes.
 You can find download links for iOS 7.1.2 here.

-Double click the Pangu executable to launch the application.
+Double click the Pangu application icon to launch the utility.

 A guide will popup asking you adjust your date back in time.